cosn/cosn.github.io/source/_posts/2014-10-04-a-year-of-new-restaurants.markdown

 ###The paradox

-The reality is that, in cities like San Francisco and Seattle, most restaurants have some good food.
+The reality is that, in cities like San Francisco or Seattle, most restaurants serve good food.
 A high number of them have exceptional food.
 And a few special have something you can't find anywhere else (like [Paseo][0] and [Salumi][1]).
 And this is where the paradox comes in: once you have a set of good restaurants, you're guaranteed to have a tasty meal.
 But by going to the